Hunting extra dimensions in the shadow of Sgr A*: Observables and implications from the shadow of

 So far we have discussed the possibility of $\textrm{Sgr~A}^*$ being a ultra compact object on the brane, which we found to be consistent with the observed image, as well as the shadow radius.
 Since, the spin of $\textrm{Sgr~A}^*$ is not well-measured and it can as well be zero, we would also like to explore the other possibility, where, $\textrm{Sgr~A}^*$ corresponds to a wormhole spacetime on the brane.
 In which case, the angular diameter will depend on the wormhole parameter $p\equiv (\kappa/\lambda)$, through $\Delta \beta$, the diameter of the shadow casted by the wormhole.
 In this case as well, we use the masses and distances measured by both the Keck team and the Gravity collaboration and determine the angular diameter, which we have presented in \ref{Fig3}.
 The following results can be obtained by comparing them with the observed angular diameter of the shadow:

 \begin{itemize}

 \item When the masses and distances, as estimated by the Keck team, are used we obtain \ref{Fig3a} and \ref{Fig3b}, respectively.
 As evident from both these figures, the central value of the shadow diameter can be best explained by a non-zero values of the wormhole parameter $p$ (blue solid line).
 Similarly, the following range of the wormhole parameter, $0\lesssim p \lesssim 0.06$ are allowed within 1-$\sigma$ confidence interval when the image diameter is considered (green shaded region).
+The same remains true even after the introduction of the mass and distance uncertainties, yielding $\Delta p \sim 0.02$.

 \item In a similar footing, in \ref{Fig3c} and \ref{Fig3d} we plot the angular diameter of the shadow of the wormhole using the masses and the distances measured by the Gravity collaboration.
 From the two figures it is clear that a non-zero value of the wormhole parameter $p$ is required to reproduce the central value of both the image and the shadow diameter (red and blue solid line respectively).
-The same remains true for the 1-$\sigma$ confidence interval as well.
+This holds true for the 1-$\sigma$ confidence interval as well.
+The introduction of the mass and distance uncertainties, yields $\Delta p \sim 0.06$, well within the 1-$\sigma$ confidence interval.

 \end{itemize} Thus we conclude that overall a non-zero values of the wormhole parameter $p$, inherited from the extra spatial dimension, explains the shadow of $\textrm{Sgr~A}^*$, better than the Schwarzschild scenario in \gr.